- History of Plus500

 An advantage of Plus500 is the absence of any ancillary fees on the usual withdrawals and account closing.
 The minimum deposit to open an account is 100 units of the selected base currency.
 Clients can fund an account through several options like e-wallets, bank transfers, and Visa or MasterCard debit or credit cards.

 Spreads charged on more than 2,000 assets constitute the base of the revenues earned by Plus500.
 Trading costs are among the best in the industry for currency pairs, with the EUR/USD being 0.6 pips only.
-But check the pricing before trading as some asset classes are priced higher when compared to other brokers.
+But check the pricing before trading as some asset classes are priced higher when compared to other top forex brokers in the world.
 This is especially useful for holders of multiple brokerage accounts, and accounts lose money when this is not done.

 Traders can access the exact amount of swap rates leveraged on overnight positions by clicking on “Details” in the proprietary trading platform.
 All corporate benefits like dividends, mergers, and splits are passed on to the traders.